 Students will complete the Grade 10 Mathematics course through Foundations of Mathematics and Pre-Calculus 10 as part of the French Immersion Program.
-After the Grade 10 level math course, French Immersion students will complete Foundations of Mathematics 20 as part of the French Immersion Program.
-French Immersion students also have the option of joining the Advanced Mathematics program in Grade 11.
-Students are expected to use French as the language of communication with teachers and peers.
+After the Grade 10 level math course, French Immersion students will have the option of completing Foundations of Mathematics 20 as part of the French Immersion Program.
+French Immersion students are expected to use French as the language of communication with teachers and peers.

-Fondements des mathematiques et Précalcul 10

-This course is for students in the French Immersion Program.
+Fondements des mathematiques et Précalcul 10 This course is for students in the French Immersion Program.
 It covers the same topics as Foundations of Mathematics and Pre-Calculus 10.
 Students are expected to use French as the language of communication with teachers and peers.